new-penguin/libretro-mpv-launcher/README.md

 3. Make sure mpv-full is installed because regular mpv doesn't have SDL2 support built in.

+4. Copy input.conf into your mpv config directory, normally ~/home/user/.config/mpv.

 ## Usage

-1. Copy input.conf into your mpv config directory, normally ~/home/user/.config/mpv.

-2. Import videos intro Retroarch.
+1. Import videos into Retroarch.

-3. Watch videos.
+2. Watch videos.

-* To do: Possibly implement overlay and CRT shader so we can party like it's 1985.
+* To do: Possibly implement a TV overlay and CRT scanline shader so we can party like it's 1985.

 ## Contributors